amolinari94/RangeMap/README.md

 ## DEMONSTRATION INSTRUCTIONS

-1.	create run configuration for 'Driver.java' and run program.
+1. Create run configuration for 'Driver.java' and run program.

 2. Follow prompts in command line for demonstrations of the RangeMap package.